 1. Setting up your data

-Time to build your custom chart.
-First of all, to add it to your PDF report, you will have to click on the Custom Chart button in the Widgets area.
+First of all, to add this widget to your PDF report, you will have to click on the Custom Chart button in the Widgets area.

-Once you add the custom chart, you select from the dropdown menu at the Extra Options the type of chart that you want to use.
+Once you add it, you select from the dropdown menu at the Extra Options the type of chart that you want to use.

-The next step is to download the CSV example, as shown below, and then to customize the file according to your needs.
+The next step is to download the CSV example, as shown below, and then to add the values that you want.

-When you are finished with the editing of the CSV file you can click on Upload and choose the CSV that you just created.
+When you are finished with the editing of the your file you can save again as CSV, click on Upload and choose the CSV that you just created.

 2. Custom Chart Options

-You can select the name that you want to give to your custom chart at Widget Name that is located in the Extra Options tab.
+You can select the name that you want to give to your graph at Widget Name that is located in the Extra Options tab.
 This name will not be shown in your report, it is just a name for your ease of use.

-Also, you can choose how you would like to align your custom chart widget.
+Also, you can choose how you would like to align your graph.
 You can align it to one side and have explanatory text or another widget on the other side or center it.

 Click the Update preview button to see how the widget you've created looks like